Are Flushable Wipes Really Flushable?

 As a result, we’ve seen a recent surge in the use of wet wipes or, for some, the use of water on their toilet paper.

 The thing about these “flushable” wet wipes is that they contain synthetic fibers that are still clogging city plumbing systems.
 In a study by Ryerson University in Ontario, over one hundred single-use wipes were tested and the conclusion was that not a single one was flushable (see article).
-According to experts, only toilet paper and human poop are truly flushable.
+According to experts, only toilet paper and human feces are truly flushable.

 So what options do you have in getting a clean and friction-free wipe?
 This is where Fresh Peaches can save your butt and the environment.
 You can be confident you have the freshest peaches anywhere you go and you won’t have to worry about you’re clogging toilets while you’re at it.